Don't miss this free $200 USD credit (Valid for 60 days) on DO, launch your idea now

 Go is good for a couple of things that programmers tend to overlook, the business part:

 • Iteration.
-Its fast compilation speed and ease of typing allow you to iterate faster than with other languages. allow you to iterate faster than with other languages, which translates into more money and less long-term business risk. money and less long-term risk to the business.
+Its fast compilation speed and ease of typing allow you to iterate faster than with other languages, which translates into more money and less long-term business risk.

 • Standard packages and library.
 Your company probably doesn’t have the time and resources for you to create code from scratch.
-Go has a fairly mature standard standard library that is quite mature and provides a solution for most needs. needs.
+Go has a fairly mature standard standard library that provides out of the box solutions for most needs.

 Maturity in both languages